Frequently Asked Questions

 Can I make a profit hosting?

 The Homestay Program is not intended to be an income generator for families.
-The weekly homestay allowance is expected to cover the costs associated with accommodating your student, with a little extra to thank you for your efforts.
+The weekly homestay allowance is expected to cover the costs associated with accommodating your student.

 Is internet usage included in the weekly homestay fee?